CodyCBall/KICKSTER/README.md

 # KICKSTER

-A synthesizer specialized in creating tuned bassdrums.
+A single oscillator synthesizer with that specializes in creating tuned kick drums.